tommythorn/expjit3/README.md

 and can be extended in a straight forward manner to a more realistic language.

-Enough talk, grab the expjit3.c 30 min optimizing native code compiler and compile it on an x86 box in 32-bit mode.
+Enough talk, grab the expjit3.c 30 min optimizing native code compiler and compile it on an RISC-V box (fx.
+Fedora/RISC-V under QEMU).

 Obviously, this example doesn't really cover things such as symbol table, control issues ("statements"), variable management, subroutines/functions, register allocation, etc.  In a few days I'll add a more complex example covering some of these issues.

-Last update: 2006-09-21
+Last update: 2019-03-29